■ Drumming Tips

 Tip 8.
 Network with promoters and venues

 The DJ industry is all about the cliques, and if you're in with a crowd of influential promoters and venue managers, then you'll soon find your calendar filled with gig bookings.
 Put yourself out there and try to get in with the cool crowd in your local music scene.
 Share your mixes and ideas with them, to show them that you’re worth booking as a DJ.

 Tip 9.
 Learn from the best

 Sometimes the best way to supercharge your mixing skills is with expert guidance.
 If you’re just starting out or you want to take your skills to the next level then why not look for a tutor.
 There are thousands of tutorials online.
-Or you can shortcut the hassle with a 1-2-1 course such as Pirate Studios’s DJ Academy which has a range of classes from beginner to advanced.
+Or you can shortcut the hassle with a 1-2-1 course.
+Pirate run a range of classes from beginner to advanced.

 Tip 10.
 Invigorate your personal brand

 Some of the biggest DJs on the scene have an iconic style that becomes just as important as their music tastes and DJing skills.
 Think about Deadmau5 and that massive mouse head.
 Or Marshmello and the huge smiley face mask.
 Many DJs use their appearance and personal brand to boost their following and grow their status.
 You don't need to go that extreme, but you do need to set yourself apart and find your look.
 Share photos and create a logo for your DJ brand, so that you're easily identifiable and venues will want to associate with your brand.

 Tip 11.
 Build up your social media following

 Social media is a great place to start showing off your DJ skills and music tastes.
 Create dedicated profiles on popular platforms such as Facebook and Twitter, as well as trending, creative sites like TikTok.
 Share innovative, music-themed content and build a following, so that you can get your name out into the DJ market.
 Social media is also the perfect platform to help you boost your personal brand and show off your unique flair.